 13. The author of the report judged to be the best in that year will receive a prize, which currently amounts to €500.

 14. Applications for a second award of a FEBS Summer Fellowship will not be considered.
-However, past recipients of a Summer Fellowship who fulfil the requirements of a Collaborative Developmental Scholarship or a Short-Term Fellowship may apply for these, but the application may only be made after at least one year of completion of their Summer Fellowship.
+However, past recipients of a Summer Fellowship who fulfil the requirements of a Short-Term Fellowship may apply for these, but the application may only be made after at least one year of completion of their Summer Fellowship.